image

 The linear progression may result in:

-These limitations highlight why waterfall may not be suitable for all projects, particularly those with evolving requirements or in dynamic markets.
-Recognising these challenges helps project managers decide when to consider alternative methodologies or adapt the waterfall approach to mitigate these risks.
+These limitations of Waterfall reveal why it may not be appropriate for all types of projects, especially those with dynamic requirements or in rapidly changing markets.
+Identifying these drawbacks allows project managers to make informed decisions on when to explore alternative approaches or adapt the waterfall model to mitigate these risks.

 Waterfall vs Agile methods